Yaroslav Svorak: Early career

 Svorak was a product of the Volyn Lutsk School System and would ultimately sign with the senior team.
 He debuted with the Volyn senior team during the 2006-07 season in the Ukrainian First League.
+During his tenure with Volyn, he debuted in the Ukrainian Cup against Naftovyk Dolyna.
 For the remainder of the season, he signed with Karpaty Lviv.
 In his first season in Lviv, he played in 4 matches in the Ukrainian Premier League.
 The following season, he played with Karpaty Lviv reserve team in the Ukrainian Second League.

 In the spring of 2011, Lviv loaned Svorak abroad to the Belarusian Premier League to play with Dnepr Mogilev.
 Midway through the season, he left Belarus over financial difficulties with the club.
 Throughout the 2011 campaign, he played in 15 matches and recorded 3 goals.

 Following his departure from Belarus, he returned to the Ukrainian second division to play with Crimean side Krymteplytsia Molodizhne.

 Belarus

 In the spring of 2012, he returned to the Belarusian circuit to play with Slavia Mozyr.
 In his debut season with Slavia, he appeared in 3 matches and helped the team finish tenth.
-Despite, being injured for the majority of the previous season the club announced his return in 2013.
+Despite being injured for the majority of the previous season, the club announced his return in 2013.